atom-box/bpikl/web/README.md

 [x] Change tatll to PIKL in files
 [o] CANNOT DUPLICATE BUG ~~Reload of success page should not trigger new link making.~~ [x] ssh over the whole site
-[ ] Check location of the flat file.
+[x] Check location of the flat file.
-[ ] set up Localhost for flatfile to redirect
+[x] set up Localhost for flatfile to redirect
 [ ] Apache 404 config oneliner.
 Prolly look in notes.
 Or default config grep it.
 [x] run composer
-[ ] bring config.
-[ ] Check the SQL
+[x] Check the SQL
-[ ] Uh, littlefurnace both work but the www.littlefurnace both 404
 ## Set up Digital Ocean
 [x] ssh keys all around: D.O., local, Github
 [x] ~~Capistrano local install~~
-[ ] Enable Beyond Compare for syncing to remote
+[x] Enable Beyond Compare for syncing to remote (ended up  using Git to deploy instead -- too many permissions hassles)
-[ ] general chores at LAMP setup howto

 ## Improvements
+[ ] Lint: todos.
+Error printers.
+Commented out code.
+[ ] add private account
+[ ] scrape new links for their favicons.
+Show site logos next to the long links that way.
+[ ] look to see if any Composer package exists to avoid obscenity, blacklisted sites?
+[ ] add a number of times clicked
+[ ] Look over the actual algorithm ideas at https://    stackoverflow.com/questions/742013/    how-do-i-create-a-url-shortener
 [x] Capistrano deploy needs DB and the flat file.
 Maybe not the config.
-[ ] scrape new links for their favicons
+ENDED UP using Git.
+[x] Block spam with a Regex for now
+[ ] Spam strategy needs a simple Captcha.
+By hand?
 [ ] Too MVP.
 It's not very OOP.
 Move everything into classes.
 [ ] leverage composer libraries  (for malevolant users)
 [ ] convert inputs to lower case